urkiran9/practice/.github/PULL_REQUEST_TEMPLATE.md

-# Title : Tile of the ticket
+# Title : Title of the ticket

 # Description